apache/solr-operator/docs/upgrade-notes.md

 - The `SolrCollection` and `SolrCollectionAlias` have been removed.
 Please use the Solr APIs to manage these resources instead.
   Discussion around the removal can be found in [Issue #204](https://github.com/apache/solr-operator/issues/204).

+- The required version of the [Zookeeper Operator](https://github.com/pravega/zookeeper-operator) to use with this version has been upgraded from `v0.2.6` to `v0.2.9`.
+  If you use the Solr Operator helm chart, then by default the new version of the Zookeeper Operator will be installed as well.
+  Refer to the helm chart documentation if you want to manage the Zookeeper Operator installation yourself.
+  Please refer to the [Zookeeper Operator release notes](https://github.com/pravega/zookeeper-operator/releases) before upgrading.

 ### v0.2.7
 - Do to the addition of possible sidecar/initContainers for SolrClouds, the version of CRDs used had to be upgraded to `apiextensions.k8s.io/v1`.